Nettakrim/Souper-Secret-Settings/ResourcepackGuide/WritingShaderCode.md

 #

-First of all, i'll quickly explain the basic "do nothing" fragment shader above, it starts with a version number, this is the GLSL version, for our purposes this is always going to be 150
+First of all, I'll quickly explain the basic "do nothing" fragment shader above, it starts with a version number, this is the GLSL version, for our purposes this is always going to be 150

 Next up we list our samplers, as discovered previously, these are how we access the frame buffers